If like me, you like any excuse to eat honey is a good one – and this is the best excuse yet!

 As a rule of thumb, you get what you pay for.
-Most products at conventional supermarkets are not much different from high fructose corn syrup as they are over processed and have fillers and binders added to them.
+Most products at conventional supermarkets are not much different from high fructose corn syrup as they are over-processed and have fillers and binders added to them.

-The best honey to buy is the organic variety which quite often in cold weather become cloudy.
+The best honey to buy is the organic variety which quite often in cold weather becomes cloudy.
 This is what unprocessed honey does naturally – so when your honey does this, you know that you are actually consuming a good thing!

 So why use Manuka honey instead of raw honey or organic honey?